 - Arrival Allowance: In addition to their first month stipend, the grantees also receive a one-time arrival allowance for settlement costs such as purchasing a laptop and books etc.

-Please note that the Fulbright grant does not provide any funding for dependents.
+Please note that the Fulbright grant shows visa support to dependents but does not provide any financial support.
 All costs listed above are only for the grantee.

-January – April: Program is announced and applications are received;
+January – April: Program is announced, applications are received

 July – August: Departure to the U.S.